joecockman/The_Unknown_Lands/README.md

                 else:
                     try_again_sound.play()
                     print("Invalid choice.
 Please type 'yes' or 'no'.")
         else:
+            print("You hide poorly and are quickly found, but not before glancing at where you saw that cool rock before.") print("Damn that was a cool rock.")
+            hide_scene_2()
+    else:
         print("You hide so well that you discover a secret tunnel.") print("You climb through, the giant's roars echoing far behind you.")